Evidence-based programs for skin rejuvenation, hair restoration, collagen support, and regenerative aesthetics — grounded in clinical science.

 This content is for educational purposes only.
 It does not replace consultation with a licensed clinician and does not constitute medical advice.
 All aesthetic and medical treatment decisions require individual clinical evaluation and physician oversight.
 Results vary by patient.
 Do not self-administer any medication, compound, or treatment based on this article.

-Aesthetic Medicine: Evidence-Based Programs for Skin, Hair, and Tissue Health
+Evidence-Based Programs for Skin, Hair, and Tissue Health

 Key Takeaways